top of page

 Olive oil spray

-To serve, you can toss the pumpkin with the pesto and scatter the pomm seeds and a few gratings of Parmesan cheese.
+To serve, toss the pumpkin with the pesto, scatter the pomegranate seeds, and add a few gratings of Parmesan cheese.
 Serve warm.

-Alternatively, you can layer the pumpkin slices on a wide dsh in a single or two layers.
-Decoratively drizzle the pesto on top and scatter the pomegranates seeds and a few gratings of Parmesan cheese on top.
+Alternatively, you can layer the pumpkin slices in a wide dish in a single or two layers.
+Decoratively drizzle the pesto on top, scatter the pomegranate seeds, and grate a few pieces of Parmesan cheese on top.
 Serve warm.

 • Facebook